 A recipe using a featured vegetable or fruit from the week’s harvest

-Farmyard’s Fresh Organic Omega-3 Enriched Eggs can be added on to any basket size.
+Farmyard’s Fresh Organically-Grown Omega-3 Enriched Eggs can be added on to any basket size.

-Our girls are fed certified organic feed of lay pellets, flax seed, cracked corn, and a variety of fruit and vegetable trimmings from our farms.
+Our girls are fed organically-grown laying feed, flax seed, cracked corn, and a variety of fruit and vegetable trimmings from our farms.
 Our eggs have creamy orange-yellow yolks, and when whipped the whitest whites!
 Our girls are pampered and their eggs show it!
 We keep a variety of breeds so each dozen eggs will be different colors of light brown, dark brown, white, blue, pink, and green.

 If you are interested in purchasing a subscription, please fill out our contact us form, and our Market Farmer will contact you regarding availability of membership.